Writer: Tim Patterson

 How to Make 10 Classic Wines

-MEMBERS ONLYMost books about home winemaking feature sections on “Making Red Wine” and “Making White Wine.”
-But when real, live vintners, amateur or professional, clean out their fermenters and get down to business, they’re not making red or white — they’re making Zinfandel or Riesling, or aiming to put together a Bordeaux-style blend.
-Maybe you’ll be
+Most books about home winemaking feature sections on “Making Red Wine” and “Making White Wine.”
+But when real, live vintners, amateur or professional, clean out their fermenters and get down to business,

 Riesling Lessons of the Mosel Masters

-MEMBERS ONLYGerman wines, particularly great German Rieslings, are unlike any other wines in the world, with unmatched fruit intensity, striking minerality and remarkable aging potential.
-Once you’re hooked, you’re hooked, and soon the urge to make your own becomes a fixation.
-Here are some simple steps to get you there: Find a 500-year old cellar, preferably
+German wines, particularly great German Rieslings, are unlike any other wines in the world, with unmatched fruit intensity, striking minerality and remarkable aging potential.
+Once you’re hooked, you’re hooked, and soon the

 Cool Refreshing Riesling